 All Participating Competitors, Coaches, Observers and Judges will receive a Certificate of Participation.
 All Semi-Finalists will receive a Certificate of Advancement.
-The best Memorial in English, Spanish and Portuguese for the VICTIMS and/or PETITIONERS and/or COMMISSION and the STATE will receive a Competition award.
-The best individual orator in English, Spanish and Portuguese, the First Place Team, and the Runner-up Team will all receive Competition awards.
+The first, second and third best Memorials in English, Spanish and Portuguese for the VICTIMS and/or PETITIONERS and/or COMMISSION and the STATE will receive a Competition award.
+The first, second, and third best individual orators in English, Spanish and Portuguese, the First Place Team, and the Runner-up Team will all receive Competition awards.
 Additional awards may be given at the discretion of the Technical Committee.